DM1122/rob521-labs/lab3/lab_3_report.md

 $$

 A value of 0.285 was obtained for the wheel separation distance.
 The datasheet provides a factory value of 0.287.
 This is a percentage error of 0.70%.
 A source of uncertainty is introduced by way of the experimental procedure which relies of the visual acuity of the experimenters to determine when the robot has completed a full rotation exactly.
 This uncertainty causes the estimated wheel separation distance to be larger than actual when overshooting the full rotation, and smaller than actual when undershooting the full rotation.
 A laser measurement would help eliminate this uncertainty.

+## Task 5 (Daye)

+## Task 6 (Davin)

+### Occupancy Grid Mapping
+The code updates the occupancy grid's log likelihood based on each lidar measurement.
+It retrieves all lidar points at each measurement interval, iterates through them, and for each point, updates the map.
+It adds "alpha" to the log likelihood of a predetermined number of points at the measurement coordinates (representing the observed part of the obstacle) and subtracts "beta" from the cells between the obstacle and the robot.
+To prevent overflow errors, a saturation value is imposed on the log likelihoods.
+This process is repeated as the robot moves to build a map of the environment.

+A potential error in the algorithm could arise from the robot's dead reckoning.
+Dead reckoning accumulates errors over time without other measurements for reference, leading to an imprecise estimate of the robot's location and causing the map to shift ("drift") over time.
+The error is not prominent when the robot's odometry estimate is well-aligned with its simulated counterpart.
+### Mapping in a Simulated Environment

+### Mapping on a Real Robot